Is it this hands-on approach, combined with a clearly defined needs analysis plus the use of synergies that make the foundation support so effective?

 Africa must be improved by African Peoples

-“We proceed on the conviction that Africa must be improved by the African peoples.
+“We proceed on the conviction that Africa must be improved by the Africans.
 To us, this also means African organizations must implement the programs.
 Much of our work is dedicated to empowering and facilitating the growth of African organizations,” says Dr. Händel.

-What touches and inspires the CEO is the incredible solidarity and dynamism of the people in these remote, poor areas she meets.
+What touches and inspires the CEO is the incredible solidarity and dynamism of the people in these remote, poor areas.
 With conviction she adds: “It is the basis upon which we have and will continue to achieve remarkable results together.”

 Dr. Händel traveled briefly to Zürich for The Match for Africa 3 before returning to Zimbabwe where she and her husband currently make their home with their two daughters, aged ten and eleven.